Artists Who Kill & Other Essays on Art

 Cover illustration by Edward Gorey

-Alexander Theroux's first book of essays, filled with lore and rich anecdote, opens up an entirely new world of art for us.
-One of America's most illustrious writers, twice nominated for the National Book Award, the distinguished novelist and poet leaves us in this major compilation on the subjectvirtually operatic in scope and, in span, nothing less than fully informativea gripping, fact-filled, intoxicating panoply of 23 seminal pieces ranging from passionate artists driven to kill to winning, witty, and truly unparalleled takes on plaid, the art of revenge, cigar box art, and the Penitentes of Santa Fé.
-We read about gaffes in painting, the paradoxes of soft art, blind painters, and dabblers from movies, politics, and the stage fascinated in their private lives, often secretly, with painting.
-His essay "Magpies," about the fanatical extremes of collecting, alone is a taxonomic masterpiece.
+Alexander Theroux's first book of essays, rich in lore and personal anecdote, opens an entirely new way of viewing art.
+One of America's most illustrious writerstwice nominated for the National Book Awardthe distinguished novelist and poet brings us this major compilation on the subject of writingvirtually operatic in scope and encyclopedic in historical detail.
+The result is a gripping, fact-filled, intoxicating panoply of twenty-three seminal pieces about artists driven to extremes, about aesthetic paradoxes and painterly blunders, about blind painters, soft art, and the strange private fascinations with painting harbored by figures from film, politics, and the stage.
+His essay "Magpies," about the fanatical extremes of collecting, is a taxonomic masterpiece.

-We encounter in the pages of this massive book no end of celebrated but controversial geniuses and creators, from Raphael to the illustrator R. Crumb, from Jan Vermeer to Maurice Sendak, from Botticelli and his lovely model Simonetta Vespucci to Charles Schultz of Peanuts fame, from the naivist Ralph Cahoon to the genius of Fritz Eichenberg, the nonpareil of wood engravers, to the many world masters fixated on painting black canvases.
+We encounter in these pages no end of celebrated, and controversial, geniuses and creators, from the likes of Raphael to the illustrator R. Crumb, from Jan Vermeer to Maurice Sendak, from Botticelli and his model Simonetta Vespucci to Charles Schultz of Peanuts fame, from the naivety of Ralph Cahoon to the genius of Fritz Eichenberg, and from the nonpareil of wood engravers to the many world masters fixated on painting black canvases.

-Entertaining and readable, scintillating and quick-witted, Theroux has written a book with an immediacy, compassion, and memorable insight, that surely rings with timeless and universal appeal.
+Entertaining and readable, scintillating and quick-witted, Theroux's book lands with immediacy, compassion, and memorable insights that resonate with universal appeal.